Mew-72/eureka/README.md

 # Face Identification and Verification Pipeline

-CLI-only implementation of the HH Goa 2026 Task 3 pipeline described in `Face_Identification_Blockchain_Verification_PRD.md`.
+CLI-only implementation of the HH Goa 2026 Task 3 pipeline

 ## Phase status